redux-form/redux-form/docs/api/FieldArray.md

 #### `fields.shift() : Function`

 > Removes an item from beginning of the array.
-Returns the item removed..
+Returns the item removed.

 > This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.